 This type of yoga class can allow your students to focus on hearing themselves breathe and move.
 No distractions.

 13. We meet again

-It is common to return to downward-facing dog often throughout a class, but it can be interesting to change this element.
+It is common to return to a downward-facing dog often throughout a class, but it can be interesting to change this element.

 Tell your students to pick another favorite pose to keep coming back to.
-Some great ones include child’s pose or cat/cow for a healing class, or a plank variation for a more intense challenge.
+Some great ones include a child’s pose or cat/cow for a healing class, or a plank variation for a more intense challenge.

 14. Blend practices

 Yoga can be combined with many different types of exercise.